The Women Behind the

 The next time Stokely asked, he showed me a rough line drawing of a panther – it really looked more like a cat – and asked if I’d try again, so I did.
 I cleaned it up, added better whiskers, and made it black. at his request.The panther name and logo was then taken to the San Francisco Bay Area by community activist Mark Comfort when he formed the Black Panther Project of the Oakland Direct Action Committee.

 Bob Zellner concluded his recollection:

 The symbol became smoother and more stylized with age.
-When I wrote about this… I commented on the irony that Dottie, a white northern woman, drew the first black panther.Even after the panther entered the Bay Area, it remained restless.
+When I wrote about this… I commented on the irony that Dottie, a white northern woman, [was one of the artists involved in drawing] the first black panther.Even after the panther entered the Bay Area, it remained restless.
 Although it was used widely in its current form, it was also modified depending on graphic needs.
 Movement graphic scholar colleague Lisbet Tellefsen and I had noticed that several “official” panthers were… different, and began to track down the artist.

 That would be Lisa Lyons.
 In a 2016 interview, Lisa explained her role:

 We chose the Lowndes County Freedom Organization panther for Black Power Day materials since it was already widely recognized nationally as a symbol of black power by the fall of 1966.
 My husband Kit and I were active members of the Independent Socialist Club in Berkeley, and we also made use of the panther symbol in ISC publications at the time of our work on the 1966 SDS Black Power Day conference.
 For example, see the cover of an SDS position paper published by the ISC for distribution on Black Power Day and a later ISC leaflet we distributed in Berkeley in the immediate aftermath of the Panthers “inaugural” demonstration in Sacramento.